I don’t know anyone who doesn’t have it in their lives.

 Magnesium is a vital co-factor for enzymes that are responsible for glucose metabolism, and a deficiency in this mineral is reported to contribute to insulin resistance and many diabetics fall into this category.

-There is a long list of reasons why you may be deficient in magnesium, but it is estimated that more than half of the adult population is deficient in magnesium.
+There is a long list of reasons why you may be deficient in magnesium, but it is estimated that more than half of the adult population is deficient.
 Things like stress, certain medications, and caffeine are just a few things that can lead to a magnesium deficiency.

 And if you’re eating a poor diet, you’re not consuming the vitamins and minerals necessary to facilitate healthy metabolism.